patronus-ai/patronus-py/docs/experiments/introduction.md

 Each evaluator produces an `EvaluationResult` containing scores, pass/fail status, explanations, and other metadata.

+**Evaluator Weights**: You can assign weights to evaluators to indicate their relative importance in your evaluation strategy.
+Weights are stored as experiment metadata and can be provided as either strings or floats representing valid decimal numbers.
+See the [Using Evaluators](evaluators.md#evaluator-weights-experiments-only) page for detailed information.

 ### Chains

 For more complex workflows, Patronus supports multi-stage evaluation chains where the output of one evaluation stage becomes the input for the next.